myersm0/cathedrals/README.md

 **Near-duplicate detection** — Documents are fingerprinted at ingest time using MinHash over 3-word shingles.
 New documents are compared against existing documents within a ±180-day window.
 Jaccard similarity above 0.7 tags the older document as `superseded`; near-misses (0.4–0.7) are logged to stderr.

+**Claim extraction** — LLM-extracted atomic propositions from documents.
+Claims are not facts: they represent what was stated, with provenance and attribution preserved.
+Each claim records its source document, author (when known), the extraction model, and a prompt hash for staleness detection.
+An adaptive prompt handles all document types; source-format framings (email attribution, voice memo context) can be configured for structural hints.
+Claims are embedded into a separate `vec_claims` table for semantic search independent of chunks.
+Running `what-was-said extract` automatically detects documents needing extraction — including those whose claims were produced by a different model or prompt than what's currently configured.

 ---

 ## Configuration